Skogix/Skogix-dev-backup/README.md

    - Create a comprehensive guide outlining rules, best practices, and communication protocols.
    - Use Git for version control to track changes and ensure consistency.

+## Rules and Templates

+This section provides a set of rules and templates that the AI Manager and other agents should follow.
+These guidelines ensure that all agents operate consistently and effectively, maintaining the integrity and reliability of the system.

+### General Rules for Agents

+1. **Consistency**: Ensure all outputs are consistent with the project's standards and guidelines.
+2. **Transparency**: Clearly document all actions and decisions made by the agents.
+3. **Security**: Follow best practices for data security and privacy.
+4. **Modularity**: Design agents to perform specific tasks efficiently and integrate seamlessly with other components.
+5. **Error Handling**: Implement robust error handling and logging mechanisms.

+### Communication Protocols

+- **AI-to-AI Communication**: Use YAML for structured data exchange between agents.
+- **AI-to-Human Communication**: Use Markdown for documentation and reports.

+### Templates

+1. **Task Management Template**:
+   - Task ID
+   - Description
+   - Priority Level
+   - Assigned Agent
+   - Status
+   - Due Date

+2. **Documentation Template**:
+   - Title
+   - Author
+   - Date
+   - Summary
+   - Detailed Description
+   - References

+By adhering to these rules and templates, the AI Manager project can maintain a high level of quality and consistency across all its components.

 By implementing these strategies, the AI Manager project can maintain a clear structure, efficient communication, and a robust set of tools to support its agents.

 ## Getting Started